JayTesla/ProcessingOops/README.md

 # ProcessingOops
 Four Balls Moving at Different Speeds

-This Build demonstrates the four ball moving in Object Oriented Programming.
+This Build demonstrates the four balls moving in Object Oriented Programming.